 H. Reciprocity.
-Pending the issuance of guidance by the Secretary pursuant to Subsection 6021(b) of the DRA, the Maine Long-Term Care Partnership Program shall provide reciprocity with all other state long-term care insurance partnerships that provide similar reciprocity for Maine Partnership Policies.
+The Maine Long-Term Care Partnership Program shall provide reciprocity with all other state long-term care insurance partnerships that provide similar reciprocity for Maine Partnership Policies.

 A policy purchased under a reciprocal state's long-term care insurance partnership shall be entitled to the same Asset Disregard that would apply to a Partnership Policy covered directly by the Maine Long-Term Care Partnership Program.
 The provision of reciprocity under the Maine Long-Term Care Partnership Program does not affect eligibility requirements for MaineCare benefits that apply apart from those pertaining to permissible assets and resources.